Glossary

 East High School

 Prior to the EPO, East served students in grades seven through twelve.
-The EPO added a sixth grade and planned to decrease enrollment over several years.
+The EPO added a sixth grade and intentionally decreased enrollment over several years.
 East’s pseudonym is the John Lewis School.

 Educational Partnership Organization (EPO)